FICO's new scoring model to help lenders better assess risk

 “I am not exactly sure what impact this is going to have on subprime lenders, because for the score to be meaningful to the customers, the lenders have to actually start using that score,” Ulzheimer said.

-Citigroup Inc’s (C.N) consumer finance unit, OneMain Financial, and Fortress Investment Group LLC (FIG.N) subsidiary Springleaf Holdings Inc declined to comment on the impact of the new scoring system.
+Citigroup Inc’s consumer finance unit, OneMain Financial, and Fortress Investment Group LLC subsidiary Springleaf Holdings Inc declined to comment on the impact of the new scoring system.

 “Given the critical role that credit scores play in consumers’ lives, we welcome steps by industry to adjust how it weighs medical debt in order to be as precise as possible in predicting the creditworthiness of a consumer,” a CFPB spokesman said on Friday.